The Deadly Dangers of the Double Dip

 You know the scenario all too well: you sit by the phone for days, maybe even weeks, waiting for a phone call asking if you’re available to work.
 Everytime an unknown phone number appears you get excited, only to be deflated by the realization it’s just Aunt Edna with a new cell phone.

 Then, like water bursting from a dam, the calls flood in all at once.
-You fill up your next couple of weeks, hurridly penciling in gigs without thought, blinded by the excitement of work.
+You fill up your next couple of weeks, hurriedly penciling in gigs without thought, blinded by the excitement of work.

 And then, whether by choice or by accident, you end up with “the double dip” — a stretch of work where you’re doing two different jobs on the same days.